 If you are 35 or older, you and your baby may be at an increased risk for problems.
-Most women of advanced maternal age who are in good health will not have problems during pregnancy, but they have an increased risk of complications.
-A pregnancy can initiate or worsen high blood pressure, heart disease, or kidney disease.
+Most older women who are in good health will not have problems during pregnancy.
+But there is an increased risk of complications.
+A pregnancy can trigger or worsen high blood pressure, heart disease, or kidney disease.
 Older women also have a higher risk of miscarriage and stillbirth.

-Mothers who have complicated pregnancies may have to deliver their babies early, or have infants that are small.
-The biggest risk for women who are 35 or older is genetic abnormalities in the baby, such as Down syndrome.
-If 1000 33-year-old women are tested, five of them will have a baby with abnormal chromosomes.
-If 1000 40-year-old women are tested, 25 will have a baby with a chromosome problem.
+Women with complicated pregnancies may have to deliver their babies early.
+Or they may have babies that are small.
+The biggest risk for women ages 35 or older is Down syndrome.
+This is a type of genetic abnormality in the baby.
+If 1,000 33-year-old women are tested, four of them will have a baby with abnormal chromosomes.
+If 1,000 40-year-old women are tested, 15 will have a baby with a chromosome problem.
 The risk continues to rise as women get older.

 It's also more difficult to get pregnant when you are older.
 The chance of getting pregnant in a given month decreases as you get older, and your risk of miscarriage rises after age 35.
 If you are older than 35 and have been trying to get pregnant for more than six months, you should talk to your health care provider about fertility treatments.

-The bottom line: if you are older than 35 and want to have a baby, you should go for it – but recognize you’re facing a bumpier road than you might have 10 years earlier.
+The bottom line: if you are older than 35 and want to have a baby, you should go for it but recognize you may be facing a somewhat bumpier road than you might have 10 years earlier.